Rose Glass: Influences

+In an interview with the Los Angeles Times in 2021, Glass credited filmmakers such as David Cronenberg, John Waters and David Lynch as major inspirations for her growing up.

+Glass cited Misery as an early inspiration for Saint Maud.

 Glass provided a 2024 interview with the Associated Press for the release of Love Lies Bleeding in which Glass spoke about utilizing the 1995 Paul Verhoeven-directed Showgirls as a means to demonstrate to the cast the overall setting and tone of the film.